Best Speakeasies San Diego

 Credit: Bar Kamon

 Pretty pastries aren’t the only thing popping off at Asa Bakery in East Village.
-Once coffee hour is traded for cocktail hour, sneak off to the right side of the bakery for entrance into Kamon, a 1920s Japanese-style speakeasy.
+Once coffee hour is traded for cocktail hour, sneak off to the right side of the bakery for entrance into Kamon, a 1920s-inspired cocktail lounge.
 The bar is influenced by the Taisho era, known for when Western influence began to meet Japanese style—hence the iconic glass windows, chandeliers and antique clocks surrounding you.
 The bar focuses on Japanese-made alcohol, serving beautifully garnished drinks like the Clarified Mezcal Milk Punch and the Midnight Train to Shinjuku.
-Come try them for yourself—we can’t give away all the secrets.
+Come try them for yourself—we can’t give away all the secrets.Ā

 How to Get in: Immediately upon entering Asa Bakery, hook a right and enter through the hidden door on the right side.